RahulBanik12/RahulBanik12/README.md

 - 👋 Hi, I’m @RahulBanik
 - 👀 I’m interested in Computer
 - 🌱 I’m currently learning Computer Language
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on github
-- 📫 How to reach me ...
+- 📫 How to reach me via mail - rahulbanik121099@gmail.com

 <!---
 RahulBanik12/RahulBanik12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.